What Mary Mayhew and Wonder Woman have in common

 Off the silver screen and back in Maine, another woman made a splash this week: Mary Mayhew.
 The first big name to jump into the Republican primary race for the Blaine House, she also walked a unique path to this point.

-A former Democrat, she led Pat McGowan’s 1990 Senate campaign against Olympia Snowe.
+A former Democrat, she led Pat McGowan’s 1990 House campaign against Olympia Snowe.
 She had worked for Jimmy Carter and Bill Clinton, and even served as an aide to a Democratic congressman.
 Then, after an interlude working for Maine’s hospitals, she took a job with — wait for it — Paul LePage.

 Yes.
 That Paul LePage.